 Figure 3.
 Interaction plot for RW (µm).

 The percentage of Alamar Blue reduction is related to the number of viable cells.
-Specifically, a significant increase of Alamar Blue reduction was found over time indicating that hMSCs could survive and proliferate throughout the scaffolds.
+Specifically, a significant increase of Alamar Blue reduction was found over time, indicating that the hMSCs could survive and proliferate throughout the scaffolds.